 A nuisance is the undue interference with your personal comfort or the enjoyment of your property.
 A question of what is meant by 'undue' is always a question of degree.
-Relevant factors would include the time, place, extent, and manner etc. of the nuisance which is the subject of your complaint.
+Relevant factors would include the time, place, extent, manner etc. of the nuisance which is the subject of your complaint.
 The following are the categories under which nuisance may fall.

-- Any premises in an unsatisfactory state. - Excessive smoke emitted from a premises. - Excessive fumes or gases emitted from a premises. - Excessive dust, steam, smell or other effluvia from an industrial, trade or business premises. - An unacceptable accumulation or deposit. - Any animal kept in an unsatisfactory place or manner.

-- Any insects emanating from relevant industrial, trade, or business premises and being prejudicial to health or a nuisance. - Artificial light emitted from premises so as to be prejudicial to health or a nuisance. - Excessive noise emitted from a premises. - Excessive noise caused by a vehicle, machinery or equipment in the street.
+- 1. Any premises in an unsatisfactory state. - 2.
+Excessive smoke emitted from premises. - 3.
+Excessive fumes or gases emitted from premises. - 4.
+Excessive dust, steam, smell or other effluvia from an industrial, trade or business premises. - 5.
+An unacceptable accumulation or deposit. - 6.
+Any animal kept in an unsatisfactory place or manner. - 7.
+Any insects emanating from relevant industrial, trade or business premises and being prejudicial to health or a nuisance. - 8.
+Artificial light emitted from premises so as to be prejudicial to health or a nuisance. - 9.
+Excessive noise emitted from premises. - 10.
+Excessive noise caused by a vehicle, machinery or equipment in the street.

-Intial procedure
+Initial procedure

-The Environmental Protection Act 1990, which came into force on the 1st January 1991, now requires for the person aggrieved by a nuisance to give the person responsible for the nuisance, or where that person cannot be found, the owner or occupier of the premises, not less than three days notice of the bringing of the proceedings to Court.
+The Environmental Protection Act 1990 which came into force on the 1st January 1991 now requires for the person aggrieved by a nuisance to give the person responsible for the nuisance, or where that person can not be found, the owner or occupier of the premises, not less than three days notice of the bringing of the proceedings to the court.

-The Court's powers
+The Court's Powers

-Under Section 82 of the Environmental Protection Act, the Magistrates' Court on being satisfied of a nuisance, may make an order requiring the nuisance to stop or prohibit its recurrence.
-The Court may additionally require the execution of any works necessary to facilitate the abatement of the nuisance.
-Subsequently, on failure to comply with such a Court Order, the Court can impose a fine on the defendant.
+Under Section 82 of the Environmental Protection Act the Magistrates Court, on being satisfied of a nuisance, may make an order requiring the nuisance to stop or prohibit its reoccurrence.
+The court may additionally require the execution of any works necessary to facilitate the abatement of the nuisance.
+Subsequently, on failure to comply with such a court order, the court can impose a fine on the defendant.